Respiratory irritants are certainly not what we need right now. Here are some tips and strategies to help you cope!

 While I am an avid outdoorsperson, now is a better time to plan outdoor adventures than to adventure outdoors.
 While waiting for the air to clear, spend some time indoors developing your go-to stretching and exercise routine.
 Gentle movement is ok!
 Sometimes, when our respiratory systems are under strain, it is best to incorporate slow, paced movement rather than the intense cardio you’d typically work towards.
 Set up a space in your house where the air is clear, and you have enough space to work-out.
 This is a good opportunity to catch up on those Tai Chi videos or bodyweight exercise webinars and develop your home exercise routine.

 While you’re working out and reducing household irritants, it is also important to work on your internal environment.
 Having a balanced, varied diet with adequate nutrients is an important foundation to help your body better weather external irritants such as pollution, smoke, and illnesses.
-It is generally helpful to increase the amount of colorful vegetables in your diet.
+It is generally helpful to increase the quantity of colorful vegetables in your diet.
 Colorful veggies contain antioxidants and other compounds that may promote healthy circulation, appropriate immune response and even stabilization of the cells that tend to respond to allergens and result in the unpleasant sniffling/congestion symptoms.
 This is also definitely the time to pay attention to staying adequately hydrated.
 A key part of maintaining hydration for most people is choosing water or herbal tea rather than processed sugary beverages and alcohol.

 If your symptoms are disrupting your daily life or you’d like to talk more about in-office treatments such as glutathione or nutrient IV therapy, please call my office.
 I would be happy to set up a time for a complimentary phone consultation to discuss your concerns and treatment options.
 The Overland Wellness approach is to use the most effective, least harmful, naturally rooted treatments that get you feeling better and able to enjoy your active life!